ZUGFeRD/ZUGFeRD.github.io/README.md

 * The [CEN Schematron](https://github.com/CenPC434/validation/tree/master/cii/schematron) can be used to validate ZUGFeRD/Factur-X XML
 * [Konik](https://konik.io/ZUGFeRD-Validierung/) only ZUGFeRD 1 and now part of a propriary product Zrechnung
 * [FNFE](https://services.fnfe-mpe.org) uses [a odoo plugin](https://github.com/akretion/factur-x-validator) which is based on VeraPDF and the CEN Schematron
-* The new [FerdMC checker](https://validator.zugferd.org/) is based on an outdated version of [ZUV](https://github.com/ZUGFeRD/ZUV/) and embeds VeraPDF and the CEN Schematron as well
+* The new [FerdMC checker](https://validator.zugferd.org/) is based on [Mustang](https://github.com/ZUGFeRD/mustangproject/) and embeds VeraPDF and the CEN Schematron as well
+* Philip Helgers open-sourve-valdator [Phive](https://github.com/phax/phive) can validate almost everything EN16931-y (including XRechnung but not covering PDF)

 ### Other tools
 #### ZUGFeRD/Factur-X Creating